arnoldcod/arnoldcod/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://arnoldcod1.vercel.app/](https://arnoldcod1.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://arnoldcod1.vercel.app/](https://arnoldcod1.vercel.app/)

 - 💬 Ask me about **MERN**